 Using Local Trains in Italy

-All trains will generally deliver you right into the centre of your destination town.
+All trains will generally deliver you right into the center of your destination town.
 A few exceptions might be some of the hill towns where the gradient might be too steep.
-In these instances, a bus service will connect you with the town centre, as is currently the case in Sienna and Perugia.
+In these instances, a bus service will connect you with the town center, as is currently the case in Sienna and Perugia.

 Note that you cannot always book a seat with local trains, so in very busy periods you might end up standing for a while.